callstack/linaria/README.md

 ## Setup

-Linaria requires webpack to build your CSS.
+Linaria is compatible with webpack and Rollup.

+### Webpack

 To set up the build, add the webpack loader to your `webpack.config.js` after `babel-loader` (if you use it):

 ```js
 module: {